tlswg/tls13-spec/draft-ietf-tls-tls13.md

 remains compatible and the client supports the highest protocol version available in the server.

+Prior versions of TLS used the record layer version number for various purposes.
+(TLSPlaintext.record_version & TLSCiphertext.record_version) As of TLS 1.3, this field is deprecated and its value MUST be ignored by all implementations.
+Version negotiation is performed using only the handshake versions.
+(ClientHello.client_version & ServerHello.server_version)

 ## Negotiating with an older server

 A TLS 1.3 client who wishes to negotiate with such older servers will send a